How It Works

 Connect with nature by observing and recording observations and sharing knowledge with the science community.

-Learn about Canada’s colonial history and its lasting impact on Indigenous peoples today and take related action.
+Learn about Canada’s colonial history, the Indian Act that is still in effect today, and their effect on Indigenous peoples and take related action.

-Share your knowledge and expertise with others, with a particular focus on advancing awareness of the Blue Lakes eco-label.
+Gain and share your knowledge and expertise with others, with a particular focus on freshwater conservation.

 Program Cost